 This is where things get more interesting.
 Even though we are aware that the map is decidedly not the territory, we are still left with the task of at least trying to get a good enough map of things so that our inner (Via brain change) and outer (via capitalizing on that self-directed brain change in the physical world) work can be effective.
 Thankfully, and somewhat frustratingly again for those who prefer one “correct” approach, we are met with quite a few maps of how these beings, these parts, and functions of the brain, might be categorized.

 The first major undertaking of this task in a Christian context was by a Syrian monk sometime in the 4th or 5th century called Dionysius the Areopagite, though there are no records of what the author’s actual name was.
-His notion put forth in the De Coelesti Hierarchia (on the Celestia Hierarchy) was effectively that there were a series of what medieval theologians would term “Angelic Choirs”.
+His notion, put forth in De Coelesti Hierarchia (on the Celestial Hierarchy), was effectively that there were a series of hierarchies within the angelic ranks.
+These hierarchies are what medieval theologians would term “Angelic Choirs”.
 Dionysius work, later built upon by Thomas Aquinas in “Summa Theologiae”, developed a schema of three hierarchies, sometimes called spheres, of angels.
 Each Sphere then contained three orders, or Choirs, of angels.
 Though Dionysius and Aquinas affirmed the doctrine of the communion of saints, that is to say they accepted the notion that in paradise all souls are equal, and unified in their contemplation of the perfection of God; they put forth the notion that in the incarnated portion of existence there are different degrees of beings each with different powers in respect to communication and interaction with God as well as human life.
 We will briefly discuss each sphere and those incarnated orders of Angels contained within below.

 According to Dionysius, The first sphere consists of the Seraphim, the Cherubim, and the Thrones.
 These guys are thought of as the servants of God the Son incarnated.